PercivalBinglebottom/SW1_Additions/README.md

 These models all shared a similar bonnet style and therefore we can *cheat* by using the SW1 in game model to get more variants.
 I do not have modelling experience and am not skilled enough in modelling to make new SWs (as much as I'd like to) that have a different physical model.

+### Why do we have "Adjusted Tractive Effort and Adjusted Fuel?"
+I changed the starting Tractive Effort Values to better reflect performance based on advice from an SW9/SW1200 driver.
+The 1200 was underperforming and we can't adjust horsepower as part of the performance calculations.
+After some testing we've adjusted the TE to act in place of the Horsepower values until a better solution presents.
+We adjusted fuel for the top 2 tiered locomotives because, lets face it...
+Are you going to buy the SW1200 if the GP carries twice the fuel and most of the same power?
+Somethings just need to be gamified.
+Better bang for the buck so to speak.

 ## GIRAFFE LLC Modding Policy

 This is the license that Giraffe gives to us in their Discord server: